temporalio/documentation/docs/node/hello-world.md

 ### Testing

-There's no official support for testing workflows and activities.
+There's no official support for testing Workflows and Activities.

-- Since activities are async functions they should be testable as long as you avoid using [Context](https://nodejs.temporal.io/api/classes/activity.context) or are able to mock it.
+- Since Activities are async functions they should be testable as long as you avoid using [Context](https://nodejs.temporal.io/api/classes/activity.context) or are able to mock it.
 - You can test Workflows by running them with a [WorkflowClient](https://nodejs.temporal.io/api/interfaces/client.workflowclient).